elixir-europe/infectious-diseases-toolkit/human-biomolecular-data/data-sources.md

 To ensure that researchers can effectively utilise data, it is essential that it be collected and stored in a standardised manner.
 Using standardised formats and databases facilitates data sharing across research groups, enabling more efficient and effective analysis.
 This approach not only saves time, but also yields more accurate results.

-It is important to note that there are currently no specific standards and schemes for biomolecular data focused on infectious diseases.
-Nevertheless, thanks to the Sars-CoV-2 outbreak, the scientific community has established standards, schemes, and data models with controlled vocabularies and ontologies explained in detail in the Human Clinical and Health Data section.
+Thanks to the Sars-CoV-2 outbreak, the scientific community has established standards, schemes, and data models with controlled vocabularies and ontologies explained in detail in the Human Clinical and Health Data section.
+One example could be the [Developing a standardized but extendable framework to increase the findability of infectious disease datasets](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9950378/) paper from February of 2023.

 ### Considerations